 goods) and mobility in their historic urban centres.

-Heritage Europe has been invited to be a partner in this European project which has recently been approved for EU funding.
+Heritage Europe is a partner in this European project which was approved for EU funding at the beginning of October 2012.
 The project "kick off" meeting was held in Treviso Italy on the 22nd October 2012.

 Click here for the project